DevAgnihotri/DBMS/OS/Unit1.md

 ---

-### Multiprocessing Operating System / tightly coupled system
+### 4. Multiprocessing Operating System / tightly coupled system

 1. **Multiprocessor Operating System** refers to the use of two or more central processing units (CPU) within a single computer system.
 These multiple CPU's share system bus, **memory and other peripheral devices**.

 2. Multiple concurrent processes each can run on a separate CPU, here we achieve a true parallel execution of processes.

 3. Becomes most important in computer system, where the complexity of the job is more, and CPU divides and conquers the jobs.
 Generally used in the fields like artificial intelligence and expert system, image processing, weather forecasting etc.

-Here is the OCR result from the image:

 ---